 The long counter was made of some kind of high-quality wood.
 Erin admired the way the faint light from outside made the rich wood glow after removing the dust.
 The bar was long enough to accommodate at least twenty people at a time…or fifteen if they were picky about elbow room.

 That done, Erin cleaned the barkeep’s shelf below the bar and the other surfaces in the common room.
 When she was finished, the inn seemed far warmer than it had before, as the newly-clean surfaces reflected the fading light from outside.

-Yes, sometime in her cleaning efforts the rain had ceased and the visible light had decreased until the inn was a mass of shadows.
-Now everywhere was spooky.
+Yes, sometime in her cleaning efforts the rain had ceased and the visible light had decreased until the inn was nearly pitch dark.
+Now, instead of everything being a mass of shadows, there was nothing to see at all.

-—But at least the ground floor was reassuring.
-She’d cleaned it, and so it was hers in a way.
+At least the ground floor was reassuring.
+Erin looked around the room, her eyes spotting the moonlight reflected off the smooth tabletops and chairs.
+Yes, this room did feel a bit better.
+She’d cleaned it and thus made it hers, in a way.
 That made it safe.
 At least, she really hoped that was the case.

 “At least Mom would be happy.”

 Erin laughed to herself.
 She closed her eyes, overcome by exhaustion.
 Time to rest.
 Maybe tomorrow everything would be better.
 Maybe this was all just a dream.
 Probably not, but…

 Her eyelids lowered.
 Her breathing grew slower.
 Erin just had enough consciousness for one last thought.

 “Now I’m really, really hungry.”